 Marquette is a medium-sized city located in the state of Michigan.
 With a population of 21,297 people and 12 constituent neighborhoods, Marquette is the 63rd largest community in Michigan.

 Marquette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marquette is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Marquette who work in food service (12.58%), office and administrative support (11.81%), and sales jobs (8.99%).

-The citizens of Marquette are very well educated compared to the average community in the nation: 36.10% of adults in Marquette have a bachelor's degree or even advanced degree.
+The education level of Marquette citizens is very high relative to the national average among all cities (21.84%): 36.10% of adults in Marquette have a bachelor's degree or even advanced degree.

 The per capita income in Marquette in 2010 was $20,873, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $83,492 for a family of four.
 However, Marquette contains both very wealthy and poor people as well.